LandonLloyd/Mini-Projects/README.md

-<h1>Mini-Projects</h1>
+# Mini-Projects
-<p>These projects are little projects I made that are not big enough to warrant their own repositories.
-I made all of them with pure HTML, CSS, and JavaScript.</p>
+These projects are little projects I made that are not big enough to warrant their own repositories.
+I made all of them with pure HTML, CSS, and JavaScript.

 # Live Page